earthly/website/blog/_posts/2021-07-23-command-line-tools.md

  - gitupdate
  - zoxide
 ---

+Lately, I've been doing a lot more things at the command line.
+I'm not a hard-core terminal guy -- I use VSCode more than Vim -- but I'm always surprised at the number of complex tasks that can be done using just the POSIX standard command-line tools like `grep`,`cat` and `sort`.

 Tools are powerful.
-A good tool makes work easier and faster, and a great tool unlocks new abilities: Previously impossible things -- or at least things so complicated that they weren't worth the effort -- become possible and sometimes easy.
+A good tool makes work easier and faster, and a great tool unlocks new abilities: Previously impossible things become possible and sometimes easy.

-Lately I have been adding some tools to my MacOS command-line toolbox.
-Many experienced command-line users stick strictly to the POSIX standard [command-line tools](https://en.wikipedia.org/wiki/List_of_Unix_commands) like `grep`,`awk` and `cat` but there are many powerful tools beyond those.
-Here are a few I'm finding valuable.
+As I've learned more I've been adding some new tools to my command-line toolbox, and in this article I'd like to share some I've found valuable.

 ## `broot`